tkmru/client-side-template-injection-sample/README.md

-# Client-Side Template Injection Sample App with Angular.js
+# Client-Side Template Injection Sample App with AngularJS
 Client-side template injection vulnerabilities occur when web application using a client-side template framework dynamically embed user input.
-This Sinatra app has a client-side template injection vulnerability with Angular.js.
+This Sinatra app has a client-side template injection vulnerability with AngularJS.
 Let's attack it!

 ![img](./screenshots/screenshot.png)